a photo of the inside of a smart refrigerator

 But the lack of truly smart functionality of Samsung's, Whirlpool's and Bosch's "smart" fridges lies in the basic intelligence limits of these appliances.
 While the primary functions of other "smart" gear (think Philips smart bulbs) can be initiated by an app, control of an so-called smart fridge, for example, is impossible without human interaction of a physical object.

 In other words, via an app, a smart light bulb can be turned on an off and a smart lock can be locked or unlocked.
 But an app can't automatically order groceries or put them in the fridge.
-A push of a button can't transport food into an oven, not stack dishes into the dishwasher.
+A button push can't transport food into an oven or stack dishes in the dishwasher.

-As a result, the smarts of a "smart" kitchen appliances are limited today.
+As a result, the smarts of "smart" kitchen appliances are limited today.
 Take the smart fridge.
-Its "smart" activities are limited to the cameras, zone temperature control and service monitoring: letting you know when its water filter needs replacing, even automatically re-ordering said filters just as HP's smart printers automatically re-order ink cartridges.
+Its "smart" activities are limited to the cameras, zone temperature control, and service monitoring: it will let you know when its water filter needs replacing and even automatically re-order said filters, just as HP's smart printers automatically re-order ink cartridges.

-But, some kitchen-based appliances, however, are certainly enhanced by their app smarts.
+But, some kitchen-based appliances are certainly enhanced by their app smarts.
 A smart oven, or even Belkin's funky WeMo Crock-Pot ($129.99), can be pre-heated remotely, ready to cook when you get home from work or even started from work and ready when you get home.
 A smart oven can be started with pre-sets for your favorite lasagna, or alert you if you're upstairs when the timer goes off.
-An interior (and obviously heat-resistant) camera could even allow you to remotely monitor your meal as its cooking.
+An interior (and obviously heat-resistant) camera could even allow you to monitor your meal as its cooking remotely.

-Similarly, a smart dishwasher, washer and dryer remotely monitors then alerts you when a load is finished, let you program to remotely start a cycle to run when electrical rates are lower—even automatically add the right amount of detergent from a pre-loaded reservoir.
+Similarly, a smart dishwasher, washer, and dryer remotely monitors and alerts you when a load is finished, letting you program to remotely start a cycle to run when electrical rates are lower—even automatically adding the right amount of detergent from a pre-loaded reservoir.
 That's all well and good.
 But these (and potential future app-centric) appliance functions simply add convenience—they don't actual save labor.
-You still have to do all the physical heavy lifting involved: put the pot roast in the pot, add the detergent and clothes to the cylinder, and stack the dirty lasagna pan into the dishwasher.
+You still have to do all the physical heavy lifting: put the pot roast in the pot, add the detergent and clothes to the cylinder, and stack the dirty lasagna pan into the dishwasher.

 Smart Appliance Systems

-Not only can't these tasks be automated, smart appliances also can't be grouped to work in concert yet.
-For instance, in a smart home, tapping a "good night" smartphone control can trigger a series of events such as turning off your smart lights, lowering the shades, dropping the temperature on a smart thermostat, bolting the front door's smart lock, closing the smart garage door and arming the smart home sensors and alarms.
+Not only can these tasks not be automated, but smart appliances also can't be grouped to work in concert yet.
+For instance, in a smart home, tapping a "good night" smartphone control can trigger a series of events such as turning off your smart lights, lowering the shades, dropping the temperature on a smart thermostat, bolting the front door's smart lock, closing the smart garage door, and arming the smart home sensors and alarms.
 That's a big timesaver.

 But there's no analogous option for your kitchen's smart appliances.
-Imagine a "clean my stuff" control that would trigger your dishwasher and washing machine to automatically load up and start simultaneously soaping and sloshing.
-Still, that's not stopping appliance makers from introducing their own smart ecosystems.
+Imagine a "clean my stuff" control that would trigger your dishwasher and washing machine to load up and start simultaneously soaping and sloshing automatically.
+Still, that's not stopping appliance makers from introducing their smart ecosystems.

 For instance, LG is readying its open Smart Thinq system – not to be confused with Samsung's SmartThings smart gear platform.
 As a concept, the ZigBee-compatible Smart Thinq system is focused on monitoring smart energy usage.
-Smart Thinq also incorporates LG's Nest-compatible HomeChat, which let's you "text" instructions to compatible appliances, which can then "text" you back with alerts or status.
-It's nice to have everything on one network—but you still can't string them together.
+Smart Thinq also incorporates LG's Nest-compatible HomeChat, which lets you "text" instructions to compatible appliances, which can then "text" you back with alerts or statuses.
+Having everything on one network is nice—but you still can't string them together.
 Yet.

-In the spring, LG will be releasing a Smart Thinq Amazon Echo-like Bluetooth speaker and smart hub with a 3.5-inch color screen that displays the time and date and status information.
+In the spring, LG will release a Smart Thinq Amazon Echo-like Bluetooth speaker and smart hub with a 3.5-inch color screen that displays time, date, and status information.
 There'll also be Smart Thinq motion sensors.
 Attached to a dumb washing machine, for instance, the sensor can detect motion–or lack thereof–and alert you that your load must be done.

 Smart Thinq control will be incorporated into LG's smart WebOS 3.0-enabled OLED TVs, similar to how all of Samsung's 2016 TVs will include SmartThings operational and monitoring functions.

-Once upon a time we had separate ice cabinets.
-And carbonated water required seltzer bottles Today our fridge makes ice fresh everyday—and adds fizz to that same water line when we crave some sparkling.
-Can we make our appliances even more "smart?"
+Once upon a time, we had separate ice cabinets, and carbonated water required seltzer bottles.
+Today, our fridge makes ice fresh every day and adds fizz to that same water line when we crave some sparkling.
+Can we make our appliances even smarter?
 That remains to be seen.

 If you need help installing any of these home automation systems or devices, you can visit HomeAdvisor.com to find a local trusted professional.